 Based on scientific research, violent video games do not have serious negative effects.

-Since most of these games are very challenging and more competitive than the non-violent games, they help to develop problem-solving skills and increase the brain capacity.
+Since most of these games are very challenging and more competitive than non-violent games, they help develop problem-solving skills.

 They also lead to more aggressive feelings, thoughts, and behavior.

-Despite many disagreements on the effects of playing violent video games, it is clear that violence in gaming doesn’t exactly lead to violent behavior.
+Despite many disagreements on the effects of playing violent video games, violence in gaming doesn’t lead to violent behavior.

 However, having rules that prohibit the sale of violent video games to children is important.

-Parents should also monitor and select digital games for their children, play games with them, and encourage them to spend less time with violent games.
+Parents should also monitor and select digital games for their children, play games with them, and encourage them.

 Tips for Parents

-For example, if I feel depressed or down, I like playing fun games that cheer me up like helping others or solving puzzles.
+For example, if I feel depressed or down, I enjoy playing fun games that cheer me up enjoy helping others or solving puzzles.

-When I feel lazy or sluggish, I like playing fast action type video games that get me going and can give me a challenge.
+When I feel lazy or sluggish, I enjoy playing fast action type video games that get me going and can give me a challenge.

 Always check on your children’s mood and try to identify how he or she is feeling; if they look angry or upset, don’t let them play violent games.